-Looking for a soccer agent now that you've finished your club or college football and are ready to take the next step?
+Looking for a soccer agent now that you've finished your club or college soccer and are ready to take the next step?
 Or maybe you just want to switch agents; well in either situation this is what you need to do.

 First, you'll need to establish some sort of contact with an agent, the earlier the better.

-Listen closely, any agent you contact that wants something for nothing, forget him all together.
 The way it works is you contact the agent, he finds you a trial, the team wants to keep you, you sign with your agent (for about 7-10% of your salary) then you sign with the club.

 You'll probably be the one paying your airfare and such things to get to your first trial or two so the agent has no costs at all, and don't be tricked by any hidden costs they may say, let them find you a trial then start speaking more seriously about payments.